Robot Setup#

-This section describes the procedure to configure TCP/IP communication between the FlexiVision One system and the industrial robot.
-Correct communication is essential to allow the exchange of coordinates and commands between the two systems.
+This section describes the procedure for configuring TCP/IP communication between the FlexiVision One system and the industrial robot.
+Proper communication is essential for the exchange of coordinates and commands between the two systems.

 Note